-Cowboys may like calzone because they are quick and easy to eat on the run but so do us civilian folk , especially busy civilian folk!!
+Cowboys may like calzone because they are quick and easy to eat on the run but so do us regular folk , especially busy regular folk!!

 A calzone is like a pizza pocket or turnover.
 In Italian it actually means “stocking” or “trouser”.
 Not really sure how it resembles a stocking or trouser but oh well!

 The great thing about calzone is they can be eaten out of hand or with a knife and fork.
 They freeze well so they are perfect for a quick snack or lunch for someone.